techgeek-monikad27/Lending-Club-Case/README.md

 ## Acknowledgements

-This Project is completed by Mohamed Basith , Monika Dadich for the submission of Lending Club case study.
+This Project is completed by Monika Dadich for the submission of Lending Club case study.

 ## Contact
 Created by [@githubusername] - feel free to contact me!